atia009/essential-aesthetics1/README.md

 <a name="demo"></a>
 ## Demo
 ![](screenshot-01.png)
-This website is hosted on github and can can be accessed through the following link:\
+This website is hosted on github and can be accessed through the following link:\
 [Essential Aesthetics](https://atia009.github.io/projects/essential-aesthetics/pages/index.html)

 <a name="features"></a>